-At September 30, 2021, we had cash, cash equivalents, and marketable securities of \$175.4 million.
-We have devoted substantially all of our resources to developing our ETB candidates and platform technology, building our intellectual property portfolio, developing our supply chain, conducting business planning, raising capital and providing for general and administrative support for these operations.
-We expect that our existing cash, cash equivalents and marketable securities will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2023.
+At March 31, 2022, the Company had cash, cash equivalents, and marketable securities of \$124.5 million.
+The Company has devoted substantially all of our resources to developing our ETB candidates and platform technology, building our intellectual property portfolio, developing our supply chain, conducting business planning, raising capital and providing for general and administrative support for these operations.
+The Company expects that existing cash, cash equivalents and marketable securities will enable it to fund operating expenses and capital expenditure requirements to the end of 2023.